-Instructional format: This certification is delivered through in-person
+Instructional format: This certification is delivered through in-person learning only.

 Instructional time: The information below shows the minimum required time for up to 16 candidates in the course (i.e., time spent actively teaching).
-Breaks are not included in the minimum instructional time.

-More instructional may be required depending on the course format, number of candidates and the learning activities selected.
+More instructional time may be required depending on the course format, number of candidates and the learning activities selected.